boringdroid/boringdroid/README.md

 The boringdroid now runs in emulator, which is convenient to debug and test modification.
 So the product `boringdroid_x86_64` bases on the `goldfish`.
 After building, we can execute `emulator` to start emulator.

+From boringdroid-13.0.0, if you encounter boot image verified error, you can try use `m -j8` or other proper thread number to reduce the thread number for building to fix it.

 ## Contributing

 See [CONTRIBUTING](CONTRIBUTING.md)